timoklein/neural_citation/README.md

 * Gradient clipping = __5.0__

 ## Experiment results
-* Batchnorm in TDNN: Speeds up convergence.
+* Batchnorm in TDNN: Seems to speed up convergence (todo: 2 end to end runs for comparison)
-* Custom initialization: TBD
+* Custom initialization: Doesn't seem like big improvement, torch defaults are very good.
 * More TDNNs: TBD